reubensand/intel_arduino_blog/content/posts/temp_sensor.md

 -   CS: **C**hip **S**elect, when low the MAX chip is active

 Connecting multiple MAX31865's or other SPI devices?
 Have them share a CLK, SDO, and SDI pins but keep seperate CS pins and only activate one chip at a time.

--   RDY: the data-**ready** indicator pin, can be used to speed up reads for custom drivers.
-Adafruit's Arduino library doesn't make use of this pin.

 # Sensor Terminal Blocks and Configuration Jumpers